googleapis/nodejs-containeranalysis/samples/README.md

 ### Quickstart

-fetching an instance of Grafeas and creating an note.
+fetching an instance of Grafeas and creating a note.

 View the [source code](https://github.com/googleapis/nodejs-containeranalysis/blob/master/samples/quickstart.js).